MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/multiplayer-appendix/multiplayer-2015-faq.md

 On Xbox One, simply creating a session isn't enough for matchmaking to find the new session.
 You must create a match ticket to start advertising the session to the matchmaking service.
 See [SmartMatch Matchmaking](smartmatch-matchmaking.md).

-### What is the key difference between the way parties are properly used by 2015 Multiplayer and the way they were used in 2014 Multiplayer?
+### What is the key difference between the way parties are properly used by Multiplayer 2015 and the way they were used in Multiplayer 2014?

-In 2015 Multiplayer, the multiplayer API defines no system-level game party, only chat parties.
+In Multiplayer 2015, the multiplayer API defines no system-level game party, only chat parties.
 Instead of using game parties, the title uses sessions to control joining, invites, and related features.
-For 2014 Multiplayer, the multiplayer API on Xbox One prominently used the game party concept (**Party** class), which effectively implements a system-level join lobby instead of game invites.
+For Multiplayer 2014, the multiplayer API on Xbox One prominently used the game party concept (**Party** class), which effectively implements a system-level join lobby instead of game invites.

 ### If a game session has open player slots and supports join in progress, why would users not be able to find the session once it has started?